gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 ## Web Interface

-When using the ESP32 controller for either the Attenuator or Wireless Adapter, it will offer a private WiFi network (access point) which begins with the prefix **"ProtonPack_"** and secured with a default password of **"555-2368"**.
+When using the ESP32 controller for either the Attenuator or Wireless Adapter, it will offer a private WiFi network (access point) which begins with the pattern **"ProtonPack_NNNN"** (where the NNNN is unique to each ESP32's WiFi network) and secured with a default password of **"555-2368"**.

 Once connected, your computer/phone/table should be assigned an IP address starting from **"192.168.1.100"** with a subnet of **"255.255.255.0"**.
-Please remember that if you intend to have multiple devices connect via this private WiFi network you will be assigned a unique IP address for each device.
+Please remember that if you intend to have multiple Attenuator/Wireless devices connect via this private WiFi network you will be assigned a unique IP address for each client device (eg. phone, tablet, or computer).

 A web-based user interface is available at [http://192.168.1.2](http://192.168.1.2) to view the state of your Proton Pack and Neutrona Wand, and to manage specific actions.
 The available sections are described below.

+**Note:** As of the 5.3.0 release a new mDNS feature was added to allow the device to respond to a localized name regardless of the WiFi network.
+In your browser simply navigate to [http://ProtonPack_NNNN](http://ProtonPack_NNNN) where the "NNNN" is the hexadecimal value as provided for the device's private access point.

 ### Tab 1: Equipment Status